 Converting vmware images to proxmox images¶

-Besides proxmox I am using vmware workstation on my laptop and I would like to be able to run some of the images from vmware on proxmox.
+Besides proxmox I am using both vmware workstation and virtualbox on my laptop, and I would like to be able to run some of the images on proxmox.

 This should be possible according to: